-The Issuer will pay principal and interest on the Notes in euro.
-This presents certain risks related to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit ("Investor's Currency") other than euro.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of euro or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency or euro may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to euro would decrease (i) the Investor's Currency-equivalent yield on the Notes, (ii) the Investor's Currency-equivalent value of the principal payable on the Notes and (iii) the Investor's Currency-equivalent market value of the Notes.
+The Issuer will pay principal and interest on the Notes in in U.S. dollars.
+This presents certain risks related to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit ("Investor's Currency") other than U.S. dollars.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the U.S. dollar or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency or the U.S. dollar may impose or modify exchange controls.
+An appreciation in the value of the Investor's Currency relative to in U.S. dollar would decrease (i) the Investor's Currency-equivalent yield on the Notes, (ii) the Investor's Currency-equivalent value of the principal payable on the Notes and (iii) the Investor's Currency-equivalent market value of the Notes.